-The Blackhawk opened its doors for the first time in Chicago on December 27 1920 and generations of Americans eagerly gathered around their radios on Saturday nights to listen to its syndicated show "Live!
+The Blackhawk opened its doors for the first time in Chicago on December 27, 1920, and generations of Americans eagerly gathered around their radios on Saturday nights to listen to its syndicated show "Live!
 From the Blackhawk!"

-Carlton Coon-Joe Sanders and the Kansas City Nighthawks were the first house band and the actor and jazz singer Mel Torme, nicknamed the Velvet Frog because of the quality of his voice, debuted there in 1929, at the tender age of four.
+Carlton Coon-Joe Sanders and the Kansas City Nighthawks were the first house band and the actor and jazz singer Mel Torme, nicknamed the Velvet Fog because of the quality of his voice, debuted there in 1929, at the tender age of four.
 Other celebrated musicians who played at the Blackhawk included Benny Goodman and Glenn Miller as well as a young crooner called Perry Como.
 Louis Prima and Chico Marx were regular band leaders on the Blackhawk stage.

 Courtesy Private Collection.

 Cool Culinaria Ultimate Giclee Prints on 300-315GSM archival art paper.
 Mugs and Pillow.
 All printed in USA.

 Each print is accompanied by a copy of the interior menu